PedroMSGouveia/BookingClassesRepo/README.md

 # Booking classes

 ABC Glofox take-home task assignment
+## Features

+- Swagger UI for ease of test
+- GET POST and DELETE endpoints both for classes and bookings
+- Request validators with specified error messages
+- Custom validation exceptions
+- Full coverage testing (Controllers, Services, Repositories and Validators)
 ## Configuration

 To run this project, you need to follow these configuration steps: